Green Interview: Sheila LeMaster of GES

 LeMaster: Personally, it is the right thing to do for our environment.
 When you read some of these recent reports about global warming, it really starts to make you think what life will be like 50-100 years from now.
 Professionally, it is important to get out the message and tell the story that (one of the largest) trash producing industries can make a difference in the environment.
 Our Level 2 APEX/ASTM certification, which we achieved in 2015, is a testament to our customers and our business partners that GES is serious about sustainability.

-TSNN: When and why did GES begin implementing green event services and form its Sustainability Team and what has been your role?
+TSNN: When and why did GES begin implementing green event services and form its Sustainability Team and what is your role?

 When I joined GES, they asked if I would like to participate in their sustainability mission and of course, I said yes.
 Our Sustainability Council is made up of a group of individuals from across the country who meet bi-weekly to review monthly city show sustainability reports, donations, come up with ways to continue to educate our employees on what we are doing as a company, as well as providing marketing information for our sales teams.
 We also maintain all documentation that is needed for recertification every two years for our APEX/ASTM certification.